laminlabs/bionty-base/docs/guide/extend.md

 # Extend Bionty

-Bionty is designed to be extendable in various ways.
 This guide covers how to:

-1. Extend existing ontologies such as adding a new cell type to a cell type ontology
+1. Adding new terms & records, such as adding a new cell type to a cell type ontology
-2. Adding new ontologies such as a new disease ontology
+2. Adding new ontologies, such as a new disease ontology
-3. Implementing new entities that Bionty does not cover
+3. Adding new entities that Bionty does not cover

 ## New terms and records

-If you'd like to add new terms to an existing ontology we recommend using [Lamin](https://lamin.ai/docs) to enable full knowledge management features.
+If you'd like to add new terms to an existing ontology: use [LaminDB](https://lamin.ai/docs).

-For use cases where Bionty is run standalone, we kindly ask users to be patience since support for it is currently work in progress.

 ## New ontologies